sidiquegithub/MACHINE-LEARNING/README.md

 - Note that some regression algorithms can be used for classification as well, and vice versa.
 For example, Logistic Regression is commonly used for classification, as it can output a value that corresponds to the probability of belonging to a given class

+Unsupervised learning
+ - In unsupervised learning, as you might guess, the training data is unlabeled.
+The system tries to learn without a teacher.
+     - For example, say you have a lot of data about your blog’s visitors.
+You may want to run a clustering algorithm to try to detect groups of similar visitors.

+NOTE: Dimensionality Reduction ; The goal is to simplify the datawithout losing too much information.
+     - One way to do this is to merge several correla‐ted features into one.
+This is called feature extraction.